Chas Dingle

-Chastity Dingle (also Livesy and Spencer) is a fictional character from the British ITV soap opera Emmerdale, played by Lucy Pargeter.
-More commonly known as Chas, she made her first appearance during the episode broadcast on 16 October 2002.
+Chastity "Chas" Dingle (also Spencer) is a fictional character from the British ITV soap opera Emmerdale, played by Lucy Pargeter.
+She made her first appearance during the episode broadcast on 16 October 2002.
 Chas returned on 21 September 2003.
 Chas was absent for six months in 2005 when Pargeter took maternity leave.
 She left temporarily on 5 June 2005, and returned full-time from 13 December 2005.

 In 2013, Pargeter announced that she would be taking a short break from the show in order to appear in I'm A Celebrity...
 Get Me Out of Here!.
 Pargeter was briefly recast for one episode on 20 December 2016 to provide an alternative physical appearance to the character through the eyes of Ashley Thomas (John Middleton).
 Chas departed temporarily once again on 31 March 2017 when Pargeter took a second maternity leave.
 Pargeter confirmed her return to filming on 31 August 2017.
 Chas returned on 25 October 2017.
 In January 2024, it was announced that Chas would be diagnosed with triple-negative breast cancer in an upcoming storyline.

-Chas' main storylines have focused on her turbulent relationship with Carl King (Tom Lister), becoming a prime suspect in the murder of Tom King (Ken Farrington), discovering she has a half-sister Gennie Walker (Sian Reese-Williams), rebuilding a relationship with her son Aaron Dingle (Danny Miller) who she abandoned as a child, her relationship with Paddy Kirk (Dominic Brunt), disputing with her niece Debbie Dingle (Charley Webb) after having an affair with Debbie's fiancé Cameron Murray (Dominic Power), her grief over the loss of her father Shadrach Dingle (Andy Devine), sister Gennie and best friend Katie Sugden (Sammy Winward), developing post-traumatic stress disorder after witnessing Robert Sugden (Ryan Hawley) being shot, discovering Aaron's sexual abuse at the hands of his father Gordon Livesy (Gary Mavers), discovering that she is pregnant with Paddy's child but that the baby Grace will not survive long after birth due to bilateral renal agenesis, and falling pregnant again with their second daughter, Eve.
+Chas's main storylines have focused on her turbulent relationship with Carl King (Tom Lister), becoming a prime suspect in the murder of Tom King (Ken Farrington), discovering she has a half-sister Gennie Walker (Sian Reese-Williams), rebuilding a relationship with her son Aaron Dingle (Danny Miller) who she abandoned as a child, her relationship with Paddy Kirk (Dominic Brunt), disputing with her niece Debbie Dingle (Charley Webb) after having an affair with Debbie's fiancé Cameron Murray (Dominic Power), her grief over the loss of her father Shadrach Dingle (Andy Devine), sister Gennie and best friend Katie Sugden (Sammy Winward), developing post-traumatic stress disorder after witnessing Robert Sugden (Ryan Hawley) being shot, discovering Aaron's sexual abuse at the hands of his father Gordon Livesy (Gary Mavers), discovering that she is pregnant with Paddy's child but that the baby Grace will not survive long after birth due to bilateral renal agenesis, and falling pregnant again with their second daughter, Eve.

 Development

+Casting

+Charleigh Brierley briefly portrayed Chas in a special flashback episode that showed the childhood of Chas and her brother Cain Dingle (Jeff Hordley), which was originally broadcast on 17 November 2017.